 In Delaware, it is illegal for an adult (someone 18 or older) to have sex with a minor (someone 15 or younger), even if the sex is consensual.
+It is also illegal for someone who is 30 or older to have sex with someone younger than 18.
 Those who break the law have committed statutory rape.

 Statutory rape laws are premised on the assumption that minors are incapable of giving informed consent to sexual activities.
 Their incapacity is written into the statute—hence the term, "statutory" rape.
 The age of consent can vary among states, and some states differentiate between consensual sex between minors who are close in age (for example, two teenagers of the same age), as opposed to sex between a minor and a much older adult.